Kanishk-0906/Helmet_Surface_Modelling-Vega_Industrial_Training/Helmet 02 - Liner Surface/README.md

 ## Overview

-This project focuses on developing a production-quality inner liner surface of a legacy helmet using Siemens NX surfacing tools.
-The objective was to recreate a smooth, continuous surface from reference geometry while maintaining high geometric accuracy and manufacturable surface quality.
+This project focuses on developing the inner liner surface of a legacy helmet using Siemens NX advanced surfacing tools.
+Compared to Helmet 01, this model involved more complex freeform geometry and transition regions, requiring greater control over curve networks, surface continuity, and trimming operations.

-The model was developed as part of industrial training to build proficiency in advanced Class A surfacing workflows used in helmet design.
+The objective was to strengthen proficiency in production-oriented surface modeling workflows commonly used in industrial helmet design.

 ---

 ## Surface Development Workflow

-- Created reference splines from helmet geometry
+- Constructed reference splines from helmet geometry
-- Constructed primary surfaces using Through Curve and Through Curve Mesh
+- Developed primary freeform surfaces using Through Curve and Through Curve Mesh
-- Developed complex freeform regions using Studio Surface
+- Created complex transition regions using Studio Surface
-- Generated transition surfaces using Bridge Curve techniques
+- Generated smooth surface connections with Bridge Curves
 - Built auxiliary datum planes and sketches for controlled surface creation
-- Performed trimming, sheet management, and surface refinement
+- Refined geometry using Trim Sheet, Split Body, and Delete Body
-- Maintained G0 and G1 continuity wherever required
+- Maintained G0 and G1 continuity throughout the model wherever required
 - Evaluated final surface quality using Zebra Analysis

 ---